 Online banks will probably be even more common once your kids are grown, so Capital One 360 could be the perfect way to teach them about money.

 - Kids Savings Account: A lot of banks offer savings accounts aimed at teaching kids the value of a dollar, but most earn the paltry interest rates typical at brick-and-mortar institutions.
-Kids will earn the same 0.75% APY that their parents do and have access to tools including the automatic savings plan and My Savings Goals tracker.
+Kids will earn 1.00% APY, slightly lower than their parents, and have access to tools including the automatic savings plan and My Savings Goals tracker.
 They get their own log-in to check their balance, but adults will have to transfer money to and from the account.